 Here is a breakdown of what causes customers to favor in-store shopping over online:

 1. Customers want to experience the products first hand, or sometimes just to browse

 The ads say the sweater is made of Angora rabbit wool and therefore extremely soft.
 But just exactly how soft?
 How is the fit?
 Which colors look best on you?
 The reviews say the fragrance's top notes are bergamot, lemon, and ylang-ylang, but how does it smell on your wrist?
 Your friends say the peach danish from that bakery is a must-try, but you want to check out what other pastries they have in store first.
 And other readers rave about that new sci-fi book, but you also want to wander around the bookstore, look at the bestsellers, and settle in a corner to read.

 We humans are gifted with five senses, and we love using them to explore the surroundings.
 Shopping online is easy, convenient, and quick, but going to the stores is a wonderful way to experience all the bounties our world has to offer.
-Case in point: every Christmas season, most if not all shopping locations are revamped with the mesmerizing scents, sights, and sounds of festivities.
-And like clockwork, people eat it up.
-Shopping, even window shopping, makes people happy.
+Case in point: every Christmas season, most if not all shopping locations are decked out with the mesmerizing scents, sights, and sounds of festivities.
+And just like clockwork, people eat it up.
+Shopping, even window shopping, makes people happy, sometimes deliriously so.
 They do not call it retail therapy for no reason!
-And since money is involved, oftentimes it is prudent for customers to test the products before biting the bullet.
+And whenever any amount of money is involved, significant or not, usually customers find it prudent to test the products before biting the bullet.
 While it may take more time, customers are more confident in the decision they make, which lessons the possibility of buyer's remorse, return, and exchange.